immcantation/immcantation/docs/docker/10x_tutorial.rst

 Define clonal groups manually
 -------------------------------------------------------------------------------------------
 Clonal groups are B cells that descend from a common naive B cell ancestor.
 To group sequences into inferred clonal groups, we cluster BCR sequences that have the same heavy chain V and J genes and same junction length.
-We next cluster sequences with similar junction regions, using either a `defined sequence distance cutoff <https://changeo.readthedocs.io/en/stable/examples/cloning.html>`__, or an `adaptive threshold <https://scoper.readthedocs.io/en/stable/>`__.
+We next cluster sequences with similar junction regions, using either a `defined sequence distance cutoff <https://changeo.readthedocs.io/en/stable/examples/cloning.html>`__, or an adaptive threshold (`SCOPer <https://scoper.readthedocs.io/en/stable/>`__).
 When available, we can also split clonal groups that have `differing light chain V and J genes. <https://changeo.readthedocs.io/en/stable/examples/10x.html>`__

 In the previous section, we used a predefined clonal clustering threshold of ``0.1`` using the ``-x`` option in the ``changeo-10x`` script.
 *This is not appropriate for all datasets.* The current best practice is to find the appropriate threshold for a given dataset, which can be done automatically in the ``changeo-10x`` script by specifying ``-x auto``.
-However, using ``-x auto`` to assign clones doesn't always work.
+However, using ``-x auto`` to assign clones doesn't always work (e.g. if there weren't enough clones to generate a bimodal distance to nearest plot).
 If this command fails, there are other options for manually defining clones from the file ``filtered_contig_heavy_productive-T.tsv``.
 If ``changeo-10x`` is run successfully above, this file will be in ``temp_files.tar.gz``.
 Otherwise it will be in the current working directory.

 The first is by inspecting `a plot of sequence distances <https://shazam.readthedocs.io/en/stable/vignettes/DistToNearest-Vignette/>`__.
 This is supplied in the file ``filtered_contig_threshold-plot.pdf``.
 You can then define clones manually using the chosen threshold (e.g. ``0.09``)::